NDIS – Travel Guide

 NDIA – National disability Insurance Agency

 This is the name of the organisation that runs the NDIS.

 NDIS – National Disability Insurance Scheme

 The participant decides to allow the NDIA or the agency to manage the money for them rather than self-managing or using a Plan Manager.

-If you self-manage your Plan, it means you manage the financial areas of the plan such as budgeting and claiming money through the portal to pay service providers.
+Self-managing your Plan means you manage the financial areas of the plan such as budgeting and claiming money through the portal to pay service providers.

 Plan managers are financial bodies, both private and not for profit, who claim money from the NDIS to pay for all the various NDIS-approved areas of a participant’s life from the plan.